CavalryHill/enlighten-mycroft-va/README.md

 ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/79ccadf2-92e4-4f11-be98-225dd8aaa5c9)
 ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/d379458c-3de8-4f6d-87aa-becf35cedc93)

+> [!IMPORTANT]
-But there's a problem is that using webpack to self-build doesn't have function to auto-sync, it means we needs to restart to find it in Nextcloud GUI page.
+> There's a problem is that using webpack to self-build doesn't have function to auto-sync files in folder, so it's not yet able to see downloads inside GUI.

 ## { Web Buildup }
 > [!NOTE]